 For the Spiritual

-Stage 5 of the Camino Frances is a profound choice for those seeking a deeply spiritual journey.
-This route is known for its relatively remote terrain and offers a contemplative and reflective pilgrimage.
+Camino Francés stage 5 from Astorga to Triacastela is a profound choice for those seeking a deeply spiritual Camino.
+This route is known for its relatively remote terrain and offers time for reflection.

-The highlight of this stage, and arguably the entire route, is the path’s arrival at the Cruz de Ferro, or Iron Cross, which is one of the most iconic and spiritually significant landmarks on the Camino de Santiago.
-Located at the highest point of the Camino, on the mountain pass of Monte Irago in the province of León, this simple iron cross stands atop a tall wooden pole surrounded by a mound of stones.
+The highlight of this stage is the path’s arrival at the Cruz de Ferro, or Iron Cross, one of the most meaningful landmarks on the Camino de Santiago.
+Located on the mountain pass of Monte Irago in the province of León, this simple iron cross stands atop a tall wooden pole surrounded by a mound of stones.

 The Perfect Camino - Route Recommendations for Every Interest and Traveller